What is Supply Chain Management? A Simple Guide to Explain ItUpdated on November 1, 2022 in Ecommerce by Alifiya Mustafa

 The consumers’ perspective has changed a lot in the last decade of online shopping.
-The eCommerce is not just limited to providing a variety of options at the comfort of home – it has unintentionally added the factor of the Supply Chain affecting customers’ purchasing decisions.
+ECommerce is not just limited to providing a variety of options at the comfort of home – it has unintentionally added the factor of Supply Chain Management affecting customers’ purchasing decisions.

 Since the COVID-19 has hit the world, the factor has become an important affair to bring changes in the eCommerce Supply Chain to survive and stay ahead of the eCommerce competition.

-According to the statistics collected by invespcro – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics are becoming the top priority of eCommerce business.
+According to the statistics collected by investors – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics is becoming the top priority of the eCommerce businesses.

 What are the Supply Chain and Supply Chain Management?